smart-on-fhir/fhir-bulk-data-docs/authorization.md

 ##### 2. Digitally sign the claims, as specified in RFC7515.

-Using the service's RSA private key, with SHA-384 hashing (as specified for an `RS384` algorithm (`alg`) parameter value in RFC7518), the signed token value is:
+Using the client's RSA private key, with SHA-384 hashing (as specified for an `RS384` algorithm (`alg`) parameter value in RFC7518), the signed token value is: